 In 1995, the Office of Francophone Affairs was established to support and dedicate resources to the growth of French medical education in Canada.
 Today, the Faculty still enjoys tenure as the nation’s only bilingual medical school.

-The Aboriginal Program was created in 2005.
-In addition to increasing enrolment of Aboriginal students in medical education, the program was founded to promote awareness of Aboriginal cultures, health and social issues in Canada.
+The Indigenous Program was created in 2005.
+In addition to increasing enrolment of Indigenous students in medical education, the program was founded to promote awareness of Indigenous cultures, health and social issues in Canada.

 In 2014, a year away from its 70th anniversary, the Faculty joined forces with China’s Shanghai Jiao Tong University School of Medicine to establish the Ottawa-Shanghai Joint School of Medicine, the world’s first Sino-Canadian joint medical school.